 1. With whom will you be negotiating, and for what reason?

 2. For each negotiation listed above, what are your primary and secondary interests?
 What would a win-win solution look like?

 3. What systems will you put in place to review and improve your business's contract management?
 How often will you review your contract performance?

 4. What systems will you put in place to review and improve the contract performance of your partners?
 How often will you review their performance?

-5. What tools will you use to manage contracts (calendars, software, etc.)?
+5. What tools will you use to manage contracts (calendars, time management software, etc.)?

 6. Will you appoint a contract manager for your business?
 If so, who?
 Outline the authority and responsibilities for this position.

 7. How will you stay in touch with your contract partners (phone, email, newsletter, personal meetings, social media such as Twitter or Facebook, etc.)?

-RESOURCE MANAGEMENT WORKSHEET
+RESOURCE MANAGEMENT WORKSHEETS

-1. practices or improvements?
+1. What tax incentives are available for green policies, appliances, equipment, practices or improvements?
 (You can search for incentives by state at www.dsireusa.org.)

 2. Are there any laws, costs or regulations that your business could avoid by switching from a regulated material to a nonhazardous, recycled, renewable or nontoxic alternative?

 3. What are the largest uses of electricity and water at your business?
 What steps can you take to reduce these costs?

 4. What steps can you take to reduce the amount of waste at your business?

-FINANCIAL MANAGEMENT WORKSHEET
+FINANCIAL MANAGEMENT WORKSHEETS

 1. What are the most important internal financial ratios for your business?
 How can you use them to avoid problems and improve profits?

 2. What are the most important external financial ratios for your business?
 How can you use them to manage your business, avoid problems and improve your competitiveness?

 3. What are the standard benchmarks for financial performance in your industry?

-PROJECT MANAGEMENT WORKSHEET
+PROJECT MANAGEMENT WORKSHEETS

-l. description?
+1. Who will be in charge of project management at your organization?
+What is their job description?

 2. Which methods will you use for status reporting during projects, both internally and externally?

 3. What policies will you put in place to meet quality control standards for your projects?

 4. Which of your projects (if any) are large or complex enough to require using project management software?

-5. Which project management software will you use (if any), and why?
+5. Which type and brand of project management software will you use (if any), and why?